spyroscvrs/RobotAnticipationOfHumanActions/README.md

 **On Windows Machine side:** <br/>

-Open the BodyBasics-WPF folder and then open the BodyBasics-WPF application using Visual Studio 2017 and click start.
+Open the BodyBasics-WPF folder and then open the BodyBasics-WPF.sln application using Visual Studio 2017 and click start.

 ## Photos
 The photos were obtained in the Advanced Robotics at Queen Mary using the UR5 robot <br/>